 Months of entry

 This MSc aims to equip students with the skills of analysis and design necessary for employment as professional civil engineers, and give them a solid academic background for becoming chartered engineers.
 The programme combines traditional lectures with group projects and an individual research project in the student's chosen specialist field.
-The Civil Engineering MSc at UCL now offers six additional routes.
+The Civil Engineering MSc at UCL now offers eight additional routes.

 UCL Civil, Environmental and Geomatic Engineering is an energetic and exciting multidisciplinary department with a tradition of excellence in teaching and research, situated within the heart of London.

 This MSc reflects the broad range of expertise available within the department and its strong links with the engineering industry and places emphasis on developing skills within a teamwork environment.
 The programme provides a clear route to a professional career in civil engineering.

 In addition, students wishing to combine the general MSc in Civil Engineering can now apply to one of six specialist pathways in related disciplines (Seismic Design, Environmental Systems, GIS, Surveying, Integrated Design and Infrastructure Planning).